tarekfoudanojom/Mobile-Base-Arc-/rules/README.md

-# 📚 Nojom App Development Rules & Guidelines
+# 📚 Flutter App Development Rules & Guidelines

-Welcome to the comprehensive documentation for the Nojom Flutter application!
-This directory contains all the rules, guidelines, and best practices for developing features in the Nojom app.
+Welcome to the comprehensive documentation for Flutter application development!
+This directory contains all the rules, guidelines, and best practices for developing features in any Flutter app.

 ---